ADVANCE REFUNDING PLAN

 (4) OST Approval Procedure.

 (a) Preliminary Approval.
-Items in subsections (1)(a) through (1)(j) of this rule are initial components of a Refunding Plan and are required for preliminary approval.
+Items in subsections (1)(a) through (1)(j) of this rule are initial components of an advance refunding plan and are required for preliminary approval.
 If approved, the OST will notify the public body of OST’s preliminary approval and state its intention to issue a final approval conditional upon receipt and approval of items in subsections (1)(k) through (1)(t) of this rule;

-(b) Preliminary Refunding Plans should be submitted to OST sufficiently in advance to allow 10 working days for review.
+(b) Preliminary advance refunding plans should be submitted to OST sufficiently in advance to allow 10 working days for review.
 The 10-day review period begins the working day after all items (1)(a) through (1)(j) of this rule and the application fee identified in OAR 170-061-0015 have been received;

 (c) Preliminary approval is valid for a period of six months from the date of the preliminary approval letter.
-After the six month period expires a new application fee and Refunding Plan are required.
+After the six month period expires a new application fee and advance refunding plan are required.

 (c) Final Approval.
-Items in subsections (1)(k) through (1)(t) of this rule are the final components of a Refunding Plan and must be received at least five working days prior to final approval.
+Items in subsections (1)(k) through (1)(t) of this rule are the final components of an advance refunding plan and must be received at least five working days prior to final approval.
 The five-day period begins after receipt of all items required for final approval.

-(d) At the discretion of OST, drafts of preliminary and final components of Refunding Plans may be acceptable with the understanding that finalized documents will be provided within five working days of the bond closing.
+(d) At the discretion of OST, drafts of preliminary and final components of advance refunding plans may be acceptable with the understanding that finalized documents will be provided within five working days of the bond closing.

 (6) Ongoing Evaluation.
-OST evaluates the statewide impact of Refunding Plans.
-Adverse trends associated with Refunding Plan bond sales may result in a review and revision of the savings tests, thereby diminishing any undesirable impact upon the higher priority "new money" bond issues.
+OST evaluates the statewide impact of advance refunding.
+Adverse trends associated with advance refunding bond sales may result in a review and revision of the savings tests, thereby diminishing any undesirable impact upon the higher priority "new money" bond issues.

 (7) Waiver of Certain Provisions.
 OST may waive certain provisions of this rule to accommodate unusual circumstances.

 (8) Noncompliance.
-If OST finds that a Refunding Plan is not in substantial compliance with ORS 287A.370 and this rule, the plan may not be approved.
-Notice that the plan does not comply, and the reasons for this finding will be sent to the public body and its bond counsel within 30 business days after receipt of the plan.
+If OST finds that an advance refunding plan is not in substantial compliance with ORS 287A.370 and this rule, the plan may not be approved.
+Notice that the plan does not comply, and the reasons for this finding will be sent to the public body or state agency and its bond counsel within 30 business days after receipt of the plan.